tarantool/doc/doc/reference/tarantoolctl.rst

         Initialize a directory for a Lua project using LuaRocks.
 Since version :doc:`2.4.1 </release/2.4.1>`.

 ``tarantoolctl rocks install NAME``
-        Install a module in the current directory.
+        Install a module in the ``.rocks`` directory, nested in the current directory.

 ``tarantoolctl rocks lint FILE``
         Check the syntax of a rockspec.
 Since version :doc:`2.4.1 </release/2.4.1>`.